Accenture/adop-docker-compose/site/_docs/developing/cartridges.md

     * Ensure that you are using the preBuildCleanup() wrapper in your Job DSL to make sure that your Jenkins workspace is cleared before every build.
     * Do not make any credentials visible anywhere in your job i.e. do not echo passwords in your shell script or store credentials as plain-text build parameters.
 Ensure you are always using the maskPasswords() and injectPasswords() wrappers in your Job DSL.
         * Credentials can also be added manually to the Jenkins credential store and then referenced in your job.
-    * It is highly recommended that the sshAgent() wrapper be used with the Jenkins credentials specified in order to allow Jenkins to clone all local git repositories from Gerrit over SSH.
+    * It is highly recommended that the sshAgent() wrapper be used with the Jenkins credentials specified in order to allow Jenkins to clone all local git repositories from Gitlab over SSH.
 * Pluggable SCM
     * This is the recommended way!
-    * [Pluggable SCM library](https://accenture.github.io/adop-pluggable-scm/docs/about-pluggable-scm/) allows you to clone repositories over SSH, HTTPS and HTTP protocols, at the moment _Gerrit_ and _BitBucket_ are supported.
+    * [Pluggable SCM library](https://accenture.github.io/adop-pluggable-scm/docs/about-pluggable-scm/) allows you to clone repositories over SSH, HTTPS and HTTP protocols, at the moment _Gerrit_ , _Gitlab_ and _BitBucket_ are supported.
     * Multibranch Jenkins pipelines are supported
     * When cloning from external git repositories, ensure that you only clone from trusted git repositories.
     * When cloning a git repository, it better to clone using a reference rather than a branch specifier.
-The way to do this is by specifying the variable $GERRIT_NEWREV in the "Branch Specifier" variable.
+The way to do this is by specifying the variable $GITLAB_NEWREV in the "Branch Specifier" variable.
 This is useful in the case of jobs that need to be rebuilt, and it is preferred that the code from that specific build be cloned as opposed to the latest code on a specific branch.
 * Miscellaneous
     * It is preferable to set your jobs to build on the Jenkins slave as opposed to the Jenkins master.
     * It is advisable to set up Log Rotation in order to discard old builds and artifacts so as to not occupy unnecessary space on the server.
 This can be implemented via the logRotator() option in Job DSL.